Explore this course:

 Course description

-Reproductive and developmental medicine covers the biological, clinical and social issues surrounding fertility, pregnancy, prenatal development and childbirth.
+This course covers the biological, clinical and social issues surrounding fertility, pregnancy, prenatal development and childbirth.
+It covers the fundamentals of reproductive science and their clinical applications.

-Experts teach each module in the field, including clinicians, embryologists, reproductive counsellors, genetic testing specialists and scientists.
+Each module is taught by experts, including clinicians, embryologists, reproductive counsellors, genetic testing specialists and scientists.

-The majority of our teaching takes place in Sheffield Teaching Hospitals’ purpose-built Jessop Wing, which is home to working maternity wards, as well as our Academic Unit of Reproductive and Developmental Medicine.
-Here you’ll find an assisted conception unit, an andrology clinic, imaging and ultrasound and neonatology, as well as dedicated teaching and lab space.
+Most of our teaching takes place in Sheffield Teaching Hospitals’ purpose-built Jessop Wing, which is home to working maternity wards and as well as the Reproductive and Developmental Medicine team.
+There is an assisted conception unit, an andrology clinic, imaging, ultrasound and neonatology facilities, and a dedicated teaching and lab space.

 Research project